Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has an 8-2 record against the spread while finishing 8-2 overall in its last 10 games.
+- The Heat are 8-2 against the spread and 8-2 overall over their past 10 games.

-- Seven of the Heat's past 10 games have gone over the total.
+- The Heat have hit the over in seven of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.